MIMBCD-UI/sa-uta11-results/README.md

 ## Contributing

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).
-We welcome everyone who wants to help us improve this downloader.
+We welcome everyone who wants to help us improve this repository.
+Any question, comment or feedback you have, you can always open a new [Discussion](https://github.com/MIMBCD-UI/sa-uta11-results/discussions) for that topic, or follow what we already have.
+For instance, we have a [CHI'23 Q&A Discussion](https://github.com/MIMBCD-UI/sa-uta11-results/discussions/8) for the [#CHI2023](https://chi2023.acm.org/) conference.
 As follows, we present some suggestions.

 ### Issuer